 Strategic Urban Planning tools, such as City Development Strategies (CDS) can help a city harness the potential of urbanisation, combining under a common framework urban strategic planning, economic growth and inclusive local governance.
-There is a wealth of methodologies to build these partnerships and allow cities to take greater control of their economic development process at the local level, as opposed to traditional top-down and sectorial policies for economic development.
+There is a wealth of methodologies to build these partnerships and allow cities to take greater control of their economic development process at the local level, and several initiatives are dealing with the informal sector in innovative ways to engage them in the formal economy, as opposed to traditional top-down and sectorial policies for economic development.

-Member states and the international community can actively support the use of strategic urban planning tools and techniques at the local level as a way of promoting a real endogenous local development.
+Member states and the international community can actively support the use of strategic urban planning tools and techniques and public financial management at the local level as a way of promoting a real endogenous local development.